Berea City School District: Berea–Midpark Middle School

 Berea–Midpark Middle School was established in 2013 as part of the district's consolidation plan and houses students in grades five through eight.
-It is located in the building that was originally built in 1959 as Midpark High School.
+It is located in the building that opened in 1962 and until 2013 served as Midpark High School.
 From 2013 to 2018, it was known as Middleburg Heights Junior High School for grades seven through nine.